pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * an SEIPD packet of version 2 or later
 * a compressed data packet signed by a signature of version 6 or later, and/or encrypted in an SEIPD packet of version 2 or later

-Note also that assignment of two-octet Secret Key Encryption code points will affect the construction of String-to-Key Specifiers.
+Note also that assignment of variable-length Secret Key Encryption code points will affect the construction of String-to-Key Specifiers.

+(( TODO: provide examples ))

 ## Packet Types